oneonethree113/Trajectory-Analysis/README.md

  ```
 Modify the values of these hyperparameters to customize the behavior of the clustering process.

-5. Run the Python script to perform trajectory clustering and generate the visualization in the imags folder.
+5. Run the Python script to perform trajectory clustering and generate the visualization in the images folder.

 ## Dependencies